fnds/fnds.github.io/_posts/2020-04-23-short-pwd-for-bash-prompt.md

+---
+layout: post
+title: How to schedule blog posts when using Jekyll with Github
+author: fnds
+categories: tools
+tags: bash
+---

 # Short pwd for bash prompt

 # tl;dr: Add this function to your .bashrc and use it to show only the current and the parent directory in the bash command prompt: